ajukraine/fd-customizations/README.md

 The customizations could be installed as ordinary FlashDevelop [extension](http://www.flashdevelop.org/wikidocs/index.php?title=Extensions), which is recommended.
 You may create extension by yourself (create zip archive of the `src` folder, name it 'AssassinGray.fdz' and double-click) or use one from `bin` folder.

 However you are free to pick only specific settings from the repository and place them at "User config files.." of your FlashDevelop.
-It's not recommended a approach and may destroy your current settings without possibility to restore.
+It's not recommended approach and may destroy your current settings without possibility to restore afterwards.